Who goes there? Winter is a great time to find out. The snow tells secrets about the natural world.

 Hares are among animals known as “gallopers.”
 They plant their front paws, then bring their hind legs up beyond their front.
 Then they do it all over again.

 Raccoons have a distinctive walk – and you can use it to identify their tracks.
 Look for paw prints with five long, finger-like toes.
 The toes usually connect to a C- shaped palm pad.
 Raccoons often leave a trail with side-by-side tracks.
 If you look closely, you will see that each pair of prints is composed of a front paw alongside a hind paw, alternating sides (think left front with right rear, then vice versa).
 This track pattern is called a "pacer."

 If the bird left its mark first, who could blame a visitor for wanting to investigate this beauty of a wildlife snow print left behind at Arctic National Wildlife Refuge?
 Did the bird drop down after seeing or hearing movement beneath the snow?
 Did it catch its prey?
 How could you tell?

 Alaska Department of Fish and Game offers some useful tools to help you interpret such scenes.

 If you look closely, you can make out the claw marks — characteristic of tracks left by animals in the dog family.
 Distinguishing coyote tracks from dog tracks can be tricky.
 One clue: Consider the animal’s line of movement across the landscape.
 Dogs tend to zigzag in play.
 Coyotes are all business; they are much more likely to take a short and straight route.
-The Michigan Department of Natural Resources offers these tips on telling coyote tracks from dog tracks and cat tracks.
+The California Department of Fish and Wildlife offers these tips on telling coyote tracks from dog and wolf tracks.